lichengxue/Rutgers-MSE/mse_notebook.md

 ### Spatial considerations

-It's important to remember that *stock* and *region* have different meanings in
+It's important to remember that *stock* and *region* have different meanings in the model.
+The `stock` refers to the biological unit and it's individuals.

 ### Time